RewardReports/reward-reports/builder/testFiles/README.md

 # Reward Reports Protocol

-The Reward Reports Protocol provides a structured framework for documenting and evaluating machine learning models, specifically focused on reinforcement learning systems.
+The Reward Reports Protocol provides a structured framework for documenting and evaluating machine learning models.
 A key aspect of this protocol is the organization and maintenance of Reward Reports for a model, which allows for the systematic tracking of changes and improvements over time.

 ## Introduction